katcipis/sophia/notes/document-services.md

 language agnostic.
-I'm trying to make a distinction between a service and a library, libraries publishes APIs that are accessible through the runtime of the language that they are published (or through some type of FFI).
+I'm trying to make a distinction between a service and a library, libraries publishes APIs that are accessible through the runtime of the language that they are developed on (or through some type of FFI).

 Why make a distinction ?
 Libraries have their code as a form of basic documentation.
 Function prototypes and data structures have a lot to